jcxz/DIP/README.md

   - Program execution can be tweaked by additional command line arguments:

       - `-particle-count <number-of-particles>`
-           determines the number of particles that will be used for simulation in mode 1
+           determines the number of particles that will be used for simulation in mode 1.
            `<number-of-particles>` is an integer representing the number of particles

       - `-grid-size <dimensions>`
-           determines dimensions of the uniform grid that is used for neighbour search acceleration
+           determines dimensions of the uniform grid that is used for neighbour search acceleration.
-           `<dimensions>` is a string in format `WIDTHxHEIGHTxDEPTH`, where WIDTH, HEIGHT and DEPTH are integer numbers determining respectively the width, the height and the depth of the specified uniform grid (these numbers **must** be powers of 2) Another option is to write `-grid-size SIZE`, where again SIZE is an integer power of 2 determining the size of the uniform grid.
+           `<dimensions>` is a string in format `WIDTHxHEIGHTxDEPTH`, where WIDTH, HEIGHT and DEPTH are integer numbers determining respectively the width, the height and the depth of the specified uniform grid (these numbers **must** be powers of 2).
+           Another option is to write `-grid-size SIZE`, where again SIZE is an integer power of 2 determining the size of the uniform grid.
 In this case, the width, the height and the depth of the uniform grid are all set to SIZE.